-Meath County Council is the Fire Authority for the administrative area of County Meath, including the Trim Town Council area.
+Meath County Council is the Fire Authority for the administrative area of County Meath.
 The central fire station is located off the ring road.
 According to a grading of all stations, Trim Fire Station has the full range of facilities that are deemed to be necessary.
-The Planning Authorities shall aim to facilitate the Fire Service, an emergency service provider, in the delivery of a first class fire service having regard to the following policies.
+The Planning Authority shall aim to facilitate the Fire Service, an emergency service provider, in the delivery of a first class fire service having regard to the following policies.